microshare/microshare.github.io/docs/2/general-user/what-s-new.md

 v2 is out!

 This version brings a bit of freshness and novelty.
-There is now documentation dedicated to everyone who uses Microshare.
+There is now documentation dedicated to everyone who uses Microshare®.

 Incoming updates are:

 More tutorials and more explanation.
-Discover more Microshare tools, and some other Microshare compatible tools.
+Discover more Microshare® tools, and some other Microshare® compatible tools.

 Video Tutorials: Real life use of the platform presented by our development team.